Your browser is not optimized for viewing this website.

 Instructor Bio:

-Naomi Kinsman is the founder and executive director of Society of Young Inklings, a nonprofit dedicated to supporting youth creative writers.
-She is also the author of the From Sadie’s Sketchbook Series and Spilled Ink, the award-winning Inklings Writers’ Notebook, Naomi is passionate about sharing her love of writing and creativity with young writers.
+Naomi Kinsman is the founder and Executive Director of Society of Young Inklings, a nonprofit dedicated to supporting youth creative writers.
+She is also the author of the From Sadie’s Sketchbook series and Spilled Ink, the award-winning Inklings Writers’ Notebook, Naomi is passionate about sharing her love of writing and creativity with young writers.
 Naomi’s background in improvisational and story theatre as well as her arts education work in Chicago, Portland, and the Bay Area has convinced her that creative play is a doorway through which learners can find inspiration and transformative learning experiences.

 ________________________